walethewave/Sentiment-Lab-NLP/readme.md

 ## 👨‍💻 Author

-Hi, I’m **\[Afolabi Olawale]** — a passionate software engineer and data scientist focused on building practical, scalable solutions for real-world problems.
+Hi, I’m **Afolabi Olawale** — a passionate ML/AI engineer and data scientist focused on building practical, scalable solutions for real-world problems.
 I created **Sentiment Lab** to bridge the gap between academic NLP and production-grade tools.

 > *“Great software is built by teams who care about both code and people.”*